 You don't have to put anything about yourself in particular, but if you think it would help build a connection with your readers, that might be helpful to include.

 Example 3: Everything is Spiritual by Rob Bell

 In all three of these examples, you can see that the A+ Amazon Content should match the color scheme and design of the book cover.

 In Rob's example, you can see that he uses a couple of big-name testimonials, as well as a one-sentence author bio to establish authority and a one-sentence tagline to tell you what the book is about.

 Example 4: Published by Chandler Bolt

 Need a guide on your author journey?
-Click the image below to get your copy of Published and access free training.
+Submit the form below to get your copy of Published:

 Other things to know about Amazon A+ content